hinckleyc/hugo-starter/content/blog/my-project.md

 ---

 I am a junior at Allegheny College and a Computer Science and Economics double major.
-Throughout my classes I have learning several different programming languages.
+Throughout my classes I have learning several different programming languages(Java, Python, C++).

-## More information

-I loved doing this project.